UGA/Franklin College Croatia Study Abroad

 a 19th-century Central European flavor.
 From Zagreb we will

 visit nearby rural areas such as Zagorje, known

 for its beautiful forested hills, vineyards, and castles,

 and other regions to the south and east.

 Pula has been inhabited since before the Roman period, and boasts one of the best-preserved Roman amphitheatres.
 Pula will serve as a base for exploring the beautiful Istrian peninsula.

 a small resort town in a magnificent location on the southern

 Dalmatian coast.
 From here we will explore sites on the coast from Split to Dubrovnik, as well as a making a trip to one of the coastal islands and inland to Bosnia and Hercegovina.

-The estimated program fee for the 2013 program is $2,800, based on an enrollment of 20 students and the current exchange rate.
+The program fee for the 2015 Croatia Maymester Study Abroad was $2900, and we do our best to keep this fee as low as possible.
 The program fee includes room (double occupancy), two meals a day, and local transportation while in Croatia; scheduled field trips; and medical insurance.
 Additional expenses not included are tuition and university fees (which may be partially covered by the HOPE Scholarship), airfare, one meal a day, and spending money.
 Students are responsible for arranging their own transportation to and from Croatia.

 interested in scholarships should check with the Office